sjha04180/Food-Farm/readme.md

 # 🛒 FoodFarm - E-Commerce Grocery Website

-Welcome to **FoodFarm**, a modern and responsive e-commerce grocery platform built with 💚 by Sachin.
+Welcome to **FoodFarm**, a modern and responsive e-commerce grocery platform built with 💚.
 This platform allows users to browse, search, filter, and purchase grocery items in a smooth and interactive way.

 ![FoodFarm Banner](./public/img/logo.svg) <!-- optional preview image if you have -->